asizikov/asizikov.github.io/content/blog/2026-02-01-building-skills-how-to-write-a-good-agent-skill.md

 Let's talk about Agent Skills.

 Using them is fun, but how to chose or even better, write a good one?
 Well, let's find out!
+In this post we'll build a simple Agent Skill from scratch, and along the way we'll learn some important rules of writing good Agent Skills.

 ### Understand the Purpose